danbailo/simple-async-message-queue/README.md

 The second one will fetch the queue using a batch to return the messages and will consume all batch asynchronously.
 In this example the batch size is 50, so, 50 items will fetched and consumed shortly thereafter.

-While the first approach takes 5 seconds to consume just once message, the second one takes the same time to consume a batch, in this case, 50 items!.
+While the first approach takes 5 seconds to consume just once message, the second one takes the same time to consume a batch, in this case, 50 items!

 ![Alt text](assets/gif/consuming-workers.gif)